Your criminal record

 • Releases from custody

-Court Records are public and not the same as your criminal record.
-Visit The Court Records (Adult Accused) to learn more.
+Court records are public and not the same as your criminal record.
+See The Court record (Adult accused) to learn more.

 The Youth Criminal Justice Act protects the privacy of young people (12 to 17) charged with criminal offences by ensuring information related to charges is not given out to the general public.
-Visit Youth Records for more information.
+See Youth records for more information.

-For more information about criminal records and criminal record checks, please visit:
+For more information about criminal records and criminal record checks, see: